bg-blog-articles

 You can check your SSL certificate’s expiration date by accessing your website’s security details through your browser.
 Start by clicking the padlock or custom icon in the address bar.
 In most browsers, this action will bring up a menu where you can select “Certificate” or “View Certificate” to see detailed information about your SSL certificate.

 Another quick method is to use online tools.
-Websites like SSL Labs allow you to enter your domain and instantly retrieve details about your SSL certificate, including its expiration date.
+Tools like our SSL certificate chcker allow you to enter your domain and instantly retrieve details about your SSL certificate, including its expiration date.

 You can also employ tools like OpenSSL if you know how to use the command prompt.
 Running the following command will display the expiration date of your SSL certificate.